 The CIPD is committed to continuously improving our policies, practices and how we operate to deliver effective action on ending racism in the world of work

-Racism has no place in our society.
-Businesses must be part of the change we all need, to step up and stamp out prejudice, and to build diverse and supportive cultures of respect and fairness for all.
-The CIPD is developing and curating practical content on this hub to help members and people professionals tackle these challenges — check back regularly for new information and resources.
+Organisations must step up and help to stamp out prejudice, and build diverse and supportive cultures of respect and fairness for all.
+The CIPD continues to develop practical content to help people professionals tackle these challenges.

 Experts, leaders and practitioners tackle the key issues and questions around how to create a safe and inclusive workspace